Overview

 Benefits:

-The Dental College of Georgia provides malpractice insurance coverage for residents while providing patient care at Georgia Regents University.
+The Dental College of Georgia provides malpractice insurance coverage for residents while providing patient care at Augusta University.
 This insurance does not cover any outside dental practice.
 Orthodontic residents are eligible to participate in the Student Health Care Program at Augusta University at no cost.

 Leave:

 Residents are entitled to Augusta University employee holidays, though assignments for emergency coverage must be maintained.
-Residents may be entitled to up to 12 days annual leave, up to 10 days of professional leave, up to 5 days of educational leave, at the discretion of the Program Director.
-12 days of medical leave are also granted to residents as outlined in the Dental College of Georgia Leave Policy for Dental Residents.
+Residents are entitled to annual leave, educational leave and sick leave, at the discretion of the Program Director, as outlined in the Dental College of Georgia Leave Policy for Dental Residents.

 The Facilities

-The orthodontic residents treat patients in a 10-chair clinic housed in the Dental College of Georgia and devoted exclusively to providing orthodontic patient care.
+The orthodontic residents treat patients in a 16-chair clinic housed in the Dental College of Georgia that is devoted exclusively to providing orthodontic patient care.
 Immediately adjacent to the clinic are laboratories, a seminar room and shared office space for residents.

 Back to Quick Links